KeerthiSrijith/Banking_application/README.md

 In all the above functions, username is taken as the parameter which is taken as input from user.

+**Validation checks**
+There are validation checks implemented on several variables.
+The validity of the following variables are checked in the manner described.
+1. username - Must contain only alphabets and spaces
+2. password - Should contain 1 capital letter, 1 small letter, 1 number and 1 special character
+3. Aadhar - Should contain 12 digits (space may be included )
+4. Mobile_no - Should contain 10 digits only

 **Modules imported**

 I have imported the modules mysql.connector and the libraries re and random to make use of the libary functions.